HÖRST

 Receiver options

-Troubleshooting for common problems
+Troubleshooting common problems

-No sound or bad sound
+No sound or poor sound quality

-- Adjust the crossover: The crossover frequency between the subwoofer and the main speakers can be adjusted via the receiver or the subwoofer settings.
+- Adjust the crossover: The crossover frequency between the subwoofer and main speakers can be adjusted via the receiver or subwoofer settings.
 A lower frequency often prevents the bass from becoming too dominant.

 Asynchronous sound

 - A simple restart: It often helps to disconnect the TV and speakers from the power supply for a few minutes.
-This resets minor software errors and re-establishes the connection.
+This resets minor software errors and reestablishes the connection.

 Connection problems with Bluetooth

-Unclear or distorted dialogs
+Unclear or distorted dialogues

 Problems with firmware or software